 2022 has been a very busy year for influencer marketing in Japan.
-In this article we introduce the top 10 most viewed paid content in Japan for 2022.
-Here, you can understand how Japanese companies are promote their services and what kind of influencers they collaborate with on YouTube.
+In this article, we introduce the top 10 most viewed paid content in Japan for 2022.
+Here, you can understand how Japanese companies promote their services and what kind of influencers they collaborate with on YouTube.
 You can also get a sense of what kind of paid content can get views, so it’ll help you think of ways to raise awareness of your service.
 If you’re wondering how to market your products in Japan, this is an unmissable article.

 1. Knives Out